Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

 \subsection{Dataset preparation, model training and validation}

 In order to train the MACE model from scratch, we generated 2600 configurations containing oxygen, hydrogen, sodium, chlorine, cesium and iodide atoms.
-The configurations have been selected every 200 timesteps during MD trajectories employing the MACE-MP0 foundation model.
-For pure water we collected 1000 configurations for a system of 125 molecules obtained during NVT runs in a range of density $0.9 \leq \rho \leq 1.04$ g/cm$^3$ at 300~K. For each ionic solution (NaCl+H$_2$O and CsI+H$_2$O) we have considered a system of 125 water molecules plus 1, 2, 4, or 8 ionic pairs, corresponding to a concentration range from 0.89 up to 3.56~mol/kg.
+We used 90\% of our configurations for training and 10\% for validation.
+The configurations have been selected every 200 timesteps during MD trajectories employing the MACE-MPA-0~\cite{batatia2025foundationmodelatomisticmaterials} foundation model a highly transferable neural network potential trained at the PBE+U level of theory on the Materials Project database (MPtraj) with additional 10.5 millions structures taken from the Alexandria database.~\cite{Schmidtetal2023} For pure water we collected 1000 configurations for a system of 125 molecules obtained during NVT runs in a range of density $0.9 \leq \rho \leq 1.04$ g/cm$^3$ at 300~K. For each ionic solution (NaCl+H$_2$O and CsI+H$_2$O) we have considered a system of 125 water molecules plus 1, 2, 4, or 8 ionic pairs, corresponding to a concentration range from 0.89 up to 3.56~mol/kg.
 Each system was equilibrated with NPT-MD at ambient pressure (P = 1~bar).
 We collected 400 configurations during the NPT runs (100 configurations per concentration) which allows for density fluctuations around the average density and 400 additional configurations from NVT dynamics at fixed density corresponding to the average value.
 For each configuration in the dataset the features (energy, forces and stress) are from DFT-revPBE-D3.
 The first model M1 was trained on the above dataset employing the two-stage strategy.
 Hyperparameters of the M1 were 128 channels and a maximum order of equivariance $L=1$, two layers each with correlation order 3 (many-body order 4), and maximum number of spherical harmonics $l_{max}=3$.
 The radial cutoff was set at 6~{\AA}.
 The weights on energy, force, and stress were chosen respectively as: 10, 1, 1.
 The training finished with the following Root Mean Square Errors (RMSE) values on the validation set: 0.1~meV/atom for Energy, 15.3~meV/{\AA} for Force, and 0.1~meV/\AA$^3$ for Stress.
+Model validation on statistical averages, like static and dynamical correlations, was obtained by comparing with AIMD results on small systems.
+This comparison was rather successful except that M1 predicts the formation of sodium pairs and of cesium pairs which are completely nonphysical under the present conditions.
+This is a serious problem of M1.
+Despite this limitation we note that predictions for other properties are rather accurate.
+In Figures~\ref{fig:RDF_comparison_DFT_ML_water}, \ref{fig:RDF_comparison_DFT_ML_ionic} and \ref{fig:RDF_MACE_DFT_Ions} we compare pair correlation functions for several species, for pure water and ionic solutions respectively.